 Symptoms of allergies from Labradoodles can include itchy eyes, sneezing, coughing, a runny nose, and skin irritation.

 It’s vital to get the advice of a veterinarian or allergist to determine the cause of allergy symptoms accurately.
-A vet may perform allergy testing to determine what the dog is allergic to, and other tests such as blood work or skin tests.
+A vet may perform allergy testing to determine what the dog is allergic to, as well as other tests such as blood work or skin tests.
 Additionally, a vet may recommend environmental or dietary changes to help reduce allergy symptoms.

 Labradoodles are a hybrid breed of dog, a cross between the Labrador Retriever and Poodle.
 They have become popular recently due to their intelligence and gentle, friendly nature.
-Labradoodles come in four main types: Australian, American, Standard, and Miniature Labradoodles.
-Every kind of Labradoodle has its unique characteristics, size and personality.
+Labradoodles come in four main types: Australian, American, Standard, and Miniature.
+Every kind of Labradoodle has its unique characteristics, size, and personality.
 Before deciding to bring one home, it is crucial to research each type.

-Labradors are medium-sized dogs bred to retrieve games for hunters.
+Labradors are medium-sized dogs bred to retrieve game for hunters.
 Due to their intelligence and gentle nature, labradoodles make great companions and are one of the most popular dog breeds in the world.

 Poodles are medium-sized dogs with fluffy “mop” hair on their head and body.
 Poodles were initially bred to be companions to royalty and aristocracy during the 17th century.
 Despite their short history, poodles have become the most popular breed globally, with over 3 million puppies registered annually in America alone.
 What is an Australian Labradoodle?
 The Australian Labradoodle is typically between 22-27 inches tall at the shoulder, weighs between 55 and 75 pounds, has an average lifespan of 13 years, and has a life expectancy of up to 15 years.
 It is not a mix between an Australian Labradoodle and a Poodle; rather, it is its breed of dog with its specific characteristics.